Let Someone Be Your Hope

 By Joshua Hook

 Joshua completed his initial Crucible weekend in 2010.
-He is a Licensed Clinical Psychologist and Associate Professor of Psychology at the University of North Texas.
+He is a Professor & Associate Director of the Counseling Psychology Program at University of North Texas.
 Through his writing and speaking, he helps men step forward into healing and growth.
-Follow Joshua’s blog and download his free e-book ‘A Journey of Healing and Growth’ at www.JoshuaNHook.com
+Follow Joshua’s blog and download his free e-book ‘The Mental Health Toolkit’ at www.JoshuaNHook.com

 Photo Credit: Leticia Bertin via Creative Commons